Have you ever wanted to study abroad, but feel like you have tons of unanswered questions? Is it good for business majors? Is it affordable?

 career, stand out on a resume, or stand out to employers?

-The Student to Career program focuses on the National Association of Colleges and Employers (NACE) 8 competencies.
+The Professional Readiness and Leadership Center focuses on the National Association of Colleges and Employers (NACE) 8 competencies.
 These represent what employers want to see out of their hired graduates, and one of those competencies is Global and Intercultural Fluency.
 Spending time studying abroad shows that you take an interest in understanding other cultures, that you can interact with other cultures, etc. This can create great opportunities professionally to stand out.

 - If I visit a country that speaks anything other than English, will I have a translator?